COVID-19 pandemic in Tajikistan: July 2020

 On July 15, during a press conference at the Sughd Civil Registry Office, it was reported that over the first six months of 2020 203 people had died of pneumonia, 109 people had died of heart disease and other types of lung diseases in the region.
 At the same time, it was noted that "none of the medical records listed COVID-19 as the cause of death."

 January 2021

 By January 13, 2021, it was reported by the government that all cases had either recovered or died, leaving the country free of COVID-19 for the first time since April 2020.
 Tajikistan reported to be the first country in Central Asia to eradicate COVID-19, and would be the only country with over 10,000 total cases to have zero active cases.
 However, in spite of the rapid decline in cases, without further lockdown or vaccination policies being put in place, given the continuing number of active cases exceeding 1,000 in the neighboring countries of Uzbekistan, Kyrgyzstan and Afghanistan, it is unlikely that the virus has been eradicated from the country.

 June 2021

-After five months and twelve days, Tajikistan recorded 63 news COVID-19.
+After five months and twelve days, Tajikistan recorded 63 new cases of COVID-19.